 What’s the Big Deal About Zazen?
 Domyo – 4-29-2018

 Zen master Dogen wrote Bendowa in 1231 to introduce his Japanese students to Soto Zen.
 In a sense, then, it’s “Soto Zen in a nutshell.”
-I introduce the text and the context in which it was written, and talk about how and why Dogen recommends zazen – seated meditation – above all other Buddhist practices.
-I also talk about how Soto Zen elevates zazen far above a mere method for achieving awakening to enactment of enlightenment itself.
+Domyo introduces the text and the context in which it was written, and talks about how and why Dogen recommends zazen – seated meditation – above all other Buddhist practices.
+She also talks about how Soto Zen elevates zazen far above a mere method for achieving awakening to enactment of enlightenment itself.

 Is this Spiritual Practice?
 Zen Teacher Shintai Dungay – 4-22-2018

 At many stages of our practice, we ask ourselves, “Am I really practicing?”
 Sometimes it feels like nothing is really happening—-or there is the feeling that everyone else seems to know what what they are doing except you.
-This week, Shintai will offer a Dharma Talk and lead discussion about how we grapple with question of what practice is and how we know if we are really practicing.
+This week, Shintai offers a Dharma Talk and leads the discussion about how we grapple with questions of what practice is and how we know if we are really practicing.